How to build a Gantt chart into Microsoft Teams with Bryntum

 - Microsoft Edge or Google Chrome

-Install Teams Toolkit
+Install Microsoft 365 Agents Toolkit

 Open VS Code and navigate to the Extensions tab.
+Search for Microsoft 365 Agents Toolkit and select Install next to it.

 Check that sideloading is enabled

-We will use the Teams Toolkit for previewing and testing our app, a process known as sideloading.
+We will use the Agents Toolkit for previewing and testing our app, a process known as sideloading.
 You will need to have a Microsoft tenant with admin access or a Microsoft Developer account to proceed.

-2. If you see the option to “Upload a custom app”, then you can test and preview your app with this account.
+If you see the option to Upload a customized app, then you can test and preview your app with this account.

 If you do not have admin access, sign up for the Microsoft 365 developer program by following these steps: